Dynatrace/bosh-oneagent-release/README.md

 bosh upload release path/to/built/dynatrace-oneagent.tgz
 ```

 Update the bosh-director's runtime-config.
-You will need to modify the `runtime-config-dynatrace.yml` to suit your needs, e.g. limit the addon to specific bosh deployments.
-You will find your credentials in your Dyntrace UI.
+You will need to modify the `runtime-config-dynatrace.yml` to suit your needs, e.g. limit the addon to specific BOSH deployments.
+You will find your credentials in your Dynatrace UI.

 ```